Einstein Probe discovery of EP J171159.4-333253: an eclipsing neutron star low-mass X-ray binary with clocked bursts: Data analysis and results

 \subsection{Timing analysis of eclipses and dips in X-rays}

 Apart from the type-I X-ray bursts, the light curves of \src\ obtained by both EP/FXT and \nustar\ clearly demonstrated two more types of prominent variabilities, eclipses and dips.

 We first investigated the periodicity of the eclipses by applying the Bayesian block algorithm \citep{Scargle2013} to photon arrival times in each observation.
-This method identifies statistically significant changes in the source count rate and is well-suited to detecting the sharp transitions expected during eclipse events.
+This method identifies statistically significant changes in the source count rate and divides a light curve into several segments (blocks) based on these changes.
+The count rate is therefore roughly constant within each block yet drastically changes at the edges between neighboring blocks.
+This algorithm is well-suited to detecting the sharp transitions expected during eclipse events.
 Eclipses were identified as intervals during which the count rate dropped to the background level.
 The start of each eclipse (ingress) was defined as the beginning of the block immediately following a sharp decline in count rate, while the end (egress) was defined as the termination of the block preceding a sharp recovery to the out-of-eclipse level.
 The statistical uncertainty on each ingress and egress time was conservatively estimated as half the interval between the last photon before and the first photon after the identified block edge.

-Only one complete eclipse was observed in our dataset (EP/FXT, ObsID~11900304129; see Figure~\ref{fig:fxt19_lc}), while the remaining events were either ingress-only or egress-only detections.
+Only one complete eclipse was observed in our dataset (EP/FXT, ObsID\,11900304129; see Figure~\ref{fig:fxt19_lc}), while the remaining events were either ingress-only or egress-only detections.
 This was primarily due to the limited duration of the good time intervals, which often started or ended during the eclipse itself.
 In total, we identified seven ingress and two egress times across six distinct eclipses.

 To assign integer cycle numbers to each event, we used a provisional orbital period estimated from the separation between consecutive ingress times observed with \nustar\ (Figure~\ref{fig:nustar_lc}).
 We also adopted a provisional eclipse duration of $D_{\rm obs} \approx 1260$\,s, measured from the complete eclipse, to provide a consistent phase reference for all eclipses, including the partial ones.